atdma/marmotmaster/README.md

 - No command history in the web UI (yet)
 - Windows support exists but is less tested than Unix
 - No built-in file transfer (yet - use `base64` encoding if you're desperate)
+- Session tokens are stored in memory (lost on server restart)
+- Signing keys are regenerated on each server restart (clients need to reconnect)

 ---